Preparation for First Communion

 First Communion Pass

 Due to the nature of our course, we insist that parents work with us by taking over a part of the preparation.
 The main focus is on the structure of the Mass, the prayers and what it means to meet Jesus in the Eucharist.
 Mass attendance is mandatory.
 For this reason we offer a Family Mass twice a month during the school year up until the First Communion in May.
 You will find the schedule here after the summer break.
 The children will recieve a "First Communion Pass" at the time of class registration.
 We insist that children attend our Mass at least 12 times during the school year.
 This is the only way that the children can become familiar with our church, the structure of the Mass and what Eucharist means.

 The First Communion Pass is a helpful tool for families in tracking attendance.
 One of us sign the Pass after each Mass or in class the following week.
 This is in no way meant to be a control or monitor.
 We began the “First Communion Pass” four years ago as a trial and the response was very positive plus the children had fun with it.
 If you have any questions or objections regarding the Pass, let’s talk about it.

-As we have done in past years, the children (together with parents if they wish) will design and make glass crosses under the guidance of Lilian Bumbacher from glasKlar in Baar and the Old Town of Zug.
+As we have done in past years, the children (together with parents if they wish) will design and make glass crosses.
+On Wednesday, January 26, 2020 Lilian Bumbacher from glasKlar in Baar and the Old Town of Zug will be our guest.
+She will guide the chldren through the art of glass fusion.
+Afterward, the children will create their own cross.
 These crosses will hang in the Church from Easter Monday until the week after First Communion at which time the children may take them home.
 When asked what their favorite part of the First Communion preparation was, children often say that second to receiving the Eucharist, it was making their cross.